 Multi-room audio products have seen a major boost, with many manufacturers looking to expand their product arsenals and new manufacturers looking to steal the limelight from multi-room trail-blazer, Sonos.
 And with Sonos only streaming at a maximum CD-quality 16-bit/44.1khz, there's scope for stealing a march.

 Bluesound entered the market in 2014, promising high-resolution, 24-bit audio across the entire range - and we've been seriously impressed with both its first and second generation products.
 Products in the range include the Node 2 wireless streamer, Powernode standalone streaming music player, Vault high-resolution music server, Pulse all-in-one music streaming system and Duo 2.1 speaker system and subwoofer.

 Other multi-room audio systems have followed the lead of Bluesound, with systems such as the Denon HEOS, LG Music Flow, Lenco PlayLink, Harman Kardon Omni and Monster SoundStage all offering hi-res support on their new wireless speaker systems.

 See all our Bluesound reviews

-Manufacturers including Bowers & Wilkins, Naim and Linn have been pushing for and producing high-resolution audio products for some time.
-We’ve now seen mass-market heavyweights such as LG, Samsung and Sony adopt the format to bring it to a larger audience.
+Manufacturers including Bowers & Wilkins, Naim and Linn have been pushing for and producing high-resolution audio products for some time, and we’ve now seen mass-market heavyweights such as LG, Samsung and Sony adopt the format to bring it to a larger audience.

 With this wider availability, more people are able to learn and understand exactly what high-resolution audio is, and the benefits it can bring to music.
 There's plenty of content out there, and there's plenty of hardware to go with it.
-The future for the format looks - and sounds - very bright indeed.
+If you want the ultimate sonic solution, you know what to do...